Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 8:00 -11:00 am- Have breakfast.

 All three hotels offer the same breakfast, and prices will vary depending on where you're staying.
-The most affordable Dominican breakfast can be found at Tribu restaurant, right around the corner of Hostal La Colonia in Plaza Colon.
+The most affordable Dominican breakfast can be found at Tribu restaurant, right around the corner of Hostal La Colonia in Plaza Colón.
 If it's your first time in the Dominican Republic, I highly recommend getting the Dominican Breakfast.
 Dominican breakfast is more traditional to the Island and delicious!

 Casa Sanchez and Luca Hotel offer the same breakfast (at a higher price) directly on-premise, overlooking the pool (Casa Sanchez) or in the patio area (Luca Hotel.)

-9:00 am-12:00 pm- Take an Uber and visit Los 3 Ojos National Park (Three Eye National Park)
+9:00 am-12:00 pm- Uber/Day Trip and visit Los 3 Ojos National Park (Three Eye National Park)

 4th Lake at Los 3 Ojos National Park